 - 1. pre-trial rulings - 2. proceeding in the absence of the defendant - 3. abuse of process in the magistrates' courts - 4. procedural steps in a summary trial, including role of the authorised court officer, the procedure for raising points of law, and the different ways in which evidence may be presented or proved and speeches - 5. submission of no case to answer - 6. verdicts - 1.
 Examinable material on pre-trial rulings will consist of pre-trial hearings and pre-trial rulings.
-The relevant material is addressed in paragraph D21.35 of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on proceeding to trial in the absence of the defendant will consist of power to adjourn, the court's powers and procedure in cases of trial in the absence of the accused, determining whether to proceed to trial in the accused's absence and warrant for arrest.
-The relevant material is addressed in CrimPR rule 24.12 and in paragraphs D5.43, D22.12, D22.14, D22.17 and D22.19 of Blackstone's Criminal Practice 2021. - 3.
-Examinable material on abuse of process in the magistrates' courts will consist of the effect of delay and the court's discretion not to proceed on account of delay.
-The relevant material is addressed in paragraph D21.21 of Blackstone's Criminal Practice 2021. - 4.
-Examinable material on the procedural steps in a summary trial will consist of the start of the trial, the prosecution opening speech, prosecution witnesses, written evidence at summary trial, formal admissions, objections to prosecution evidence (including objections to admissibility under section 78 and section 76 of PACE), closing speeches, the role of authorised court officers, and the content of CrimPR rule 24.3.
-The relevant material is addressed in the first sub-paragraph of D22.36, D22.37, D22.38, D22.39, D22.40, the first sub-paragraph of D22.41, D22.43-22.44, D22.46, the first sub-paragraph of D22.47 up to "...obtaining of the confession"; D22.63, D22.80-81 of Blackstone's Criminal Practice 2021. - 5.
+The relevant material is addressed in paragraph D21.35 of Blackstone's Criminal Practice 20222023. - 2.
+Examinable material on proceeding to trial in the absence of the defendant will consist of trial in the absence of the accused, failure of parties or witnesses to appear, power to adjourn, the court's powers and procedure with regard to trial in the absence of the accused, determining whether to proceed to trial in the accused's absence, and warrant for arrest.
+The relevant material is addressed in Crim PR rule 24.12 (procedure where a party is absent) and in paragraphs D5.43, D22.12, D22.14, D22.17 and D22.19 of Blackstone's Criminal Practice 20222023. - Examinable material on abuse of process in the magistrates' courts will consist of the court's discretion not to proceed on account of delay, and the effect of delay.
+The relevant material is addressed in paragraph D21.21 of Blackstone's Criminal Practice 20222023. - 4.
+Examinable material on the procedural steps in a summary trial will consist of the start of the trial, the prosecution opening speech, witnesses whom the prosecution must call, written evidence at summary trial, formal admissions, objections to prosecution evidence (including objections to admissibility under section 78 and section 76 of the Police and Criminal Evidence Act 1984), closing speeches, the role of authorised court officers, and the content of Crim PR rule 24.3 (procedure on a plea of guilty).
+The relevant material is addressed in the first sub-paragraph of D22.3637, D22.3738, D22.39, D22.40, the first sub-paragraph of D22.41, D22.43-22.44, D22.46, the first sub-paragraph of D22.47 up to "... obtaining of the confession"; D22.63, D22.80-22.81 of Blackstone's Criminal Practice 20222023. - 5.
 Examinable material on making a submission of no case to answer will consist of submissions of no case to answer, the extent to which the court may have regard to the credibility of prosecution witnesses, and the prosecution right of reply.
-The relevant material is addressed in paragraphs D22.52-22.54 of Blackstone's Criminal Practice 2021. - 6.
-Examinable material on verdicts will consist of the duty to give reasons and the circumstances in which the court may find the defendant guilty of a lesser offence.
-The relevant material is addressed in paragraphs D22.70-22.72 (first sentence only) of Blackstone's Criminal Practice 2021.
+The relevant material is addressed in paragraphs D22.52-22.54 of Blackstone's Criminal Practice 20222023. - Examinable material on verdicts will consist of the court's duty to give reasons, the circumstances in which the court may find the defendant guilty of a lesser offence, and alternative offences.
+The relevant material is addressed in paragraphs D22.70-22.72 (first sentence only) of Blackstone's Criminal Practice 20222023.